Isaac-DeFrain/AdventOfCode2020/puzzle1/README.md

 # puzzle1

-This is the first puzzle of Advent of Code 2020
+Advent of Code 2020: puzzle 1